admission-2017/rep-cs-4-4-2017/README.md

 # rep-cs-4-4-2017
-# Bachelor - computer science
-# Team - 4
-# Admission - 2017
-# Duration - 4 years
+Bachelor - computer science.
+Team - 4.
+Admission - 2017.
+Duration - 4 years.
+For use in training.
+Only for member team and mentors